nayanrashed/nayanrashed/README.md

 🚀 I recently completed an online MERN (MongoDB, Express.js, React, Node.js) stack course, diving into the exciting realm of full-stack development.
 My journey doesn't stop there; I'm always exploring new technologies and seeking opportunities to expand my skills.

-💡 With a solid foundation in Python, I enjoy solving problems, automating tasks, and exploring the endless possibilities of this versatile language.
+💡 With a solid foundation in Python, I enjoy solving problems and exploring the endless possibilities of this versatile language.

 🏗️ As a civil engineer, I bring a unique perspective to web development and software development, combining analytical thinking from the engineering world with the creativity and innovation of coding.